-Outcome: For the majority of staff members this was the second attendance of this training.
+Outcome: For the majority of staff members this was the third attendance of a version of this training.
 We have found that it serves as an excellent refresher for the staff and typically leads to an increase of reporting of illicit discharges to the Stormwater Coordinator.

-Additionally, all new Public Service employees receive a Good Housekeeping/Pollution Prevention training as part of their orientation process and the entire department receives an annual Westbrook specific Good Housekeeping/Pollution Prevention training.
+Additionally, all new Public Service employees receive a Good Housekeeping/Pollution Prevention training as part of their orientation process.